SuperHouse/esp-open-rtos/README.md

 The best way to write suitable code is to first add documentation somewhere like the [esp8266 wiki](https://github.com/esp8266/esp8266-wiki/) describing factual information gained from reverse engineering - such as register addresses, bit masks, orders of register writes, etc. Then write new functions referring to that documentation as reference material.

+## Coding Style

+For new contributions, please use BSD style and indent using 4 spaces.
+If you're an emacs user then there is a .dir-locals.el file in the root which configures cc-mode.

+Upstream code is left with the indentation and style of the upstream project.

 ## Sponsors

-Work on esp-open-rtos is sponsored by [SuperHouse Automation](http://superhouse.tv/).
+Work on esp-open-rtos has been sponsored by [SuperHouse Automation](http://superhouse.tv/).